 Being together over the holidays is a fantastic time to get caught up and an ideal time to have discussions about long-term care planning with elderly parents.
-Having an open and honest discussion around care needs, home modifications and finances is important to help meet the senior care goals of loved ones.
+Having an open and honest discussion around planning senior care, including considering home modifications and managing finances, is important to help meet the care goals of loved ones.

 - Would you like to continue to live at home as you grow older, or consider a move elsewhere?
 The majority of seniors desire to remain at home throughout aging over a move to an assisted living facility or a nursing home, or moving in with adult children.
 If this is the situation with your parents, consider any changes that need to take place in order for that desire to become a reality: home modifications and the general layout of the home, along with a strategy for support if a chronic illness, disability, or simply the difficulties of aging make it tough to remain safe and independent.

 - What community services, amenities, and organizations would you like to continue to access?
 Obviously, your parents will need to be able to get food as well as other essential supplies and keep up with medical appointments and procedures, but identify what else is likely to be important to them as they get older, such as going to religious services, nail and/or hair salon appointments, sporting events, visits with friends and neighbors, etc. How will they carry on with these activities and tasks if they become unable to drive?

 - How will the cost for any long-term care needs be covered?
 Financial circumstances tend to be a sensitive topic to broach with your aging parents; nonetheless, it’s imperative to make sure that a strategy is in place to meet future needs.
 If this hasn’t been done already, now is the ideal time to be sure that your parents have specified a power of attorney and met with a financial planner who can review investments, savings, retirement funds, insurance, estate planning, etc. and develop a strategy to cover any prospective expenses connected to aging care.